fvoges/terraform-vault-requirements/README.md

 # Terraform Vault requirements

-This module manages some AWS resources required by Vault Enterprise.
+This module manages some AWS resources required by the Vault Enterprise accelerator module.
+This is not intended to be used in production.

+## What it does

+The module can manage:

+- A self-signed cert chain to use for Vault TLS configuration
+  - **WARNING:** the private key will be stored in the Terraform state file.
+That's a big no-no for anything besides simple testing.
+You've been warned.
+- A KMS key to be used for auto-unseal
+- Two AWS Secrets Manager secrets for:
+  - The TLS files generated above
+  - The Vault Enterprise License

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements